 A Few Days Before

-- Arrange for someone to water your plants, take care of your pets, etc.
+- Arrange for someone to water your plants.

 - Begin to pack your bags, taking care not to over pack.
+Here’s our guide on packing light.
 Everything should be packed and ready to go at least two days before you leave.
 This will give you time to remember any items you’ve left out or to rethink unnecessary items.

-- Print out all of your important travel documents, including flight, hotel and car confirmations, details for excursions, plus driving or walking directions you’ll need.
+- Print out or save all of your important travel documents, including flight, hotel and car confirmations, details for excursions, plus driving or walking directions you’ll need.

 - Clean the house and do the laundry so you’re not overwhelmed by it when you return.

 - If you live in a city with grocery delivery, order ahead for delivery the day you arrive home, so there will be food in the fridge..